Freight Shipping from San Diego to Cleveland

 How much does it cost to ship freight from San Diego to Cleveland?

-Full truckload (FTL) rates from San Diego, CA to Cleveland, OH currently range from $5,674-$6,993 for a standard dry van load over the 2,639-mile route.
+Full truckload (FTL) rates from San Diego, CA to Cleveland, OH currently range $5,674-$6,993 (roughly $2.15-$2.67 per mile over 2,639 miles).
 LTL shipments typically cost $1,651-$2,643 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from San Diego to Cleveland?